ionos-cloud/faq-documentation/general-information/frequently-asked-questions/costs-and-billing.md

 ### Q: Can I calculate my expenses in advance?

-Your Account Manager can provide you with specific pricing information, or you can contact us at +49 30 57700 840 or by email at produkt@cloud.ionos.de
+Your Account Manager can provide you with specific pricing information, or you can contact us at +49 30 57700 840 or by email at beratung@cloud.ionos.de

 ### Q: How is traffic measured and billed?